kihuynh/pizza-order/README.md

 * Create a pizza constructor that will hold,
   - size
-  - first & second topping.
+  - first & second topping

 * Prototype of pizza costs
-  - Cost will be based on size of pizza.
+  - Cost will be based on size of pizza
   - 1-3 pizza sizes
+  - if statement to determine what size is at what price

 * Prototype of pizza of full cost
   - will return all options selected using objects
-  -

 #### Front-End Specifications